Westpark Tollway: Future segments

 Parallel to the Fort Bend Westpark Tollway, FM 1093 has been widened by Texas Department of Transportation (TxDOT) to four lanes.
 FM 1093 at this location serves as a toll-free frontage road for the tollway.
 The Fort Bend Westpark Tollway will add an additional four lanes to this effort—resulting in an eight-lane road.
 TxDOT is funding construction of the tollway interchanges at State Highway 99 and FM 1464.

 Additionally, a 2012 expansion plan shows a Westpark Tollway addition to the city of Fulshear, Texas.
 The expansion promises a connection with the future Fulshear Parkway, and additional direct connection flyovers with SH-99.
 Construction of phase one to extend Westpark Tollway from the Grand Parkway to just west of Spring Green Boulevard began in February 2016 and was finished in November 2017.
 From 2017 to 2020, FM 1093 was expanded from two to four lanes from the Grand Parkway to James Lane near Fulshear; the highway will serve as frontage roads for future extensions of the Westpark Tollway.
+In July 2026, an extension opened from FM 723 to FM 1463.